thorgriffs/weather-dashboard/README.md

 # Bootcamp Homework 06 Server-Side APIs: Weather Dashboard

-## My Weather Dashboard Generator
+## My Weather Dashboard

-This is an assignment to create a weather dashboard that retrieves data from the `OpenWeather API`.
+This is an assignment to create a weather dashboard that retrieves data from the [OpenWeather API](https://openweathermap.org/api).
 The dashboard should run in the browser and feature dynamically updated HTML and CSS.
 Users should be able to search by city to see both the current weather conditions along with a 5-day forecast.
 When searched, cities are then added to the search history.
-Cities in search history can be selected to again display the current weather conditions and 5-day forecast for the city.
+Cities in search history can be selected again to display the current weather conditions and 5-day forecast for the city.

 ### Homework Deliverables and Codebase Updates